 Article Translations: (Spanish)

-Palliative (pronounced pal-lee-ay-tiv or pal-yah-tiv) care provides physical, emotional, and spiritual support to sick children and their families.
-Through a team of medical personnel — including doctors, pain management specialists, nurses, social workers, and therapists — palliative care helps prevent and relieve pain and suffering while also easing stress, anxiety, and the fear associated with serious illness.
+Palliative (pronounced pal-lee-AY-tiv or pal-YAH-tiv) care provides physical, emotional, and spiritual support to sick children and their families.
+A medical care team — including doctors, pain management specialists, nurses, social workers, and therapists — helps prevent and relieve pain and suffering while also easing stress, anxiety, and the fear associated with serious illness.

 Palliative care is not to be confused with end-of-life care or hospice care, which provides care for patients who are not expected to recover.
-The goal of palliative care is to enhance the quality of life for a child and family during a serious illness and to assist families in making important decisions about their child's care.
+The goal of palliative care is to enhance the quality of life for a child and family during a serious illness and to help families make important decisions about their child's care.

 Who Needs Palliative Care?

 Any child who has a serious, complex, or life-threatening condition — whether he or she is expected to make a full recovery, live with a lifelong chronic illness, or die from the condition — may be a candidate for palliative care.